Scandinavian films: tips for the next film night

 Oslo, August 31st (2011)

-The comedy Her er Harold by Gunnar Vikene is about Harold, who has run a successful furniture shop in Norway for 40 years.
+The comedy Here is Harold by Gunnar Vikene is about Harold, who has run a successful furniture shop in Norway for 40 years.
 However, after IKEA opens a branch right next to his shop, the number of customers plummets as the residents now prefer to shop at the cheap furniture giant.
-Harald comes up with a desperate and crazy plan – to kidnap Ingvar Kamprad, the founder of IKEA, as revenge.
+Harald now comes up with a desperate and crazy plan – to kidnap Ingvar Kamprad, the founder of IKEA, as revenge.

 Troll (2022)

-Troll is a fantasy film by director Roar Uthaug in which modern Norway, centred around palaeontologist Nora Tiedemann, is suddenly threatened by a relic of Norse mythology – after blasting work in the mountains, an ancient troll awakens, now bent on revenge against mankind.
-In an exciting way, the film shows the relationship between man and nature as well as the past and modernity.
+Troll is a fantasy film by director Roar Uthaug in which modern Norway, centred around palaeontologist Nora Tiedemann, is suddenly threatened by a relic of Norse mythology – after blasting work in the mountains, an ancient troll awakens who is now out for revenge on humans.

 Finnish films